SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy said, "I think it looks good, the cut wasn't perfect, but we should be able to fix it."

-Pinkie said, "yea, I think it looks good too."
+Pinkie said, "Yea, I think it looks good too."

 Fluttershy asked, "do you have any ideas for the dress?"